Ott Law Firm

 Missouri's Comparative Fault in Truck Accident Cases

 Missouri's pure comparative fault rule applies to truck accident cases just as it does to car accidents.
 Even if you were partially at fault — for example, if you were slightly exceeding the speed limit or failed to signal a lane change — you can still recover damages.
 Your recovery is reduced by your percentage of fault.
 Trucking companies will aggressively argue shared fault to reduce their exposure.
-OTT Law counters these arguments with thorough investigation and expert testimony.
+Ott Law Firm counters these arguments with thorough investigation and expert testimony.

 Frequently Asked Questions